LoginRadius/engineering-portal/content/guest-post/authenticating-flutter-apps/index.md

                 //...
 ```

 Finally, let's add the logout feature.

-Let's start by adding an `ElevatedButton` widget to the `HomeScreen`.
+Add an `ElevatedButton` widget to the `HomeScreen`.

 ```dart
      TextButton(